AlexTrinityBlock/Web_Hybrid_IDS_XSS_SQLi/README.md

 # Web_Hybrid_IDS_XSS_SQLi

-Tensorflow base IDS for SQL injection and XSS
+This is a self-hosted API based on Tensorflow and FastAPI to detect SQL injection and XSS.

+---

 # Setup